 Eligibility: Academic, public, and special libraries are eligible.
-Nominees can be a single library or a library system.
+Nominees can be a single library or part of a library system or consortium.
 The program must have been conducted within the previous calendar year.

 Who may submit a nomination?
 Recommendations for this award may be made by individuals from business organizations, government agencies, and businesses in the state as well as members of the Florida Library Association.

 Betty Davis Miller Youth Services Awards

 Purpose: To recognize an outstanding program of direct service to youth.